maxxim333/Genomic_Data_Analysis/README.md

 - Then, it will find all clusters that contain at least one of the genes found differentially expressed in previous analysis
 - Then it will build phylogenetic trees of these clusters

+#Fourth_bis: This script uses python and PlyloTree to:
+- Visualize the trees build previously
+- Traverse them and find speciation and duplication events
+- Find orthologous genes between out target strain and Arabidopsis Thaliana (the script is provided in jupyter notebook and also in PDF)

 #Potentially required path changes and/or installations: